radius logo

 How have the needs of self storage borrowers changed in the past few years?

-Johnson: The self storage market has been very active on acquisitions and construction over the past few years due to the financing landscape.
+Johnson: The self storage borrowers market has been very active on acquisitions and construction over the past few years due to the financing landscape.
 Some important terms borrowers tend to look for is an interest-only period up to 10 years and non-recourse.

 What type of self storage assets are popular with investors?